Jerusalem of the West: Tlemcen

 In Northern Africa, Tlemcen in Algeria was called "Jerusalem of the West".
 In the 15th-century, the town was considered a major Jewish spiritual centre.
 André Chouraqui believed that there was a genuine geographical correspondence between the town and Jerusalem.
 He wrote: "We were living our dream in the midst of the beautiful countryside of the Maghreb.
 Tlemcen...resembles the city of David in altitude, climate, fauna and flora, to such an extent that we called in the Jerusalem of the Maghreb."

 Other

 Prior to World War II—Vilnius, Lithuania was known as the Jerusalem of the North.
 Other towns given the appellation include Toledo and Antwerp.
-Many others towns in northern Africa were also called symbolically after Jerusalem: Ghardaia, M'zab (Second Jerusalem), Djerba, Tunisia (Ante-chamber of Jerusalem, Jerusalem of Africa), Ifrane, Morocco (Little Jerusalem).
+Many other towns in northern Africa were also called symbolically after Jerusalem: Ghardaia, M'zab (Second Jerusalem), Djerba, Tunisia (Ante-chamber of Jerusalem, Jerusalem of Africa), Ifrane, Morocco (Little Jerusalem).